 - 3D animation in Autodesk Maya (Animation)

-- Operating and generating instructions for a CNC router (CNC)
+- Operating and generating instructions for a CNC mill (CNC)

 - Connecting and powering pneumatic systems (Pneumatics)